07557 520017 / 07557 520017

 |Face to face counselling:||Yes|

-I am available Monday and Tuesday and Thursday during the day plus Saturday mornings
+I am available Monday and Tuesday Wednesday and Thursday afternoons/evenings

 Types of client